isomerpages/moe-standrewsjc/_students/Scholarship and Financial Matters.md

 <td colspan="2" width="492">
 <div>
 <ul>
-<li>Application forms are available from the College’s General Office or apply electronically through MOE website: (https://form.gov.sg/64e2f8f73f582600139f54ac)</li>
+<li>Application forms are available from the College’s General Office or apply electronically through MOE website: [MOE FAS Application Form (updated Oct 2023)](https://form.gov.sg/64e2f8f73f582600139f54ac)</li>
 <li>For hardcopy forms, please submit the completed form together with all relevant supporting documents to the General Office and the Teacher in-charge will contact you.</li>
 </ul>
 </div>